fschur/ODIN-with-second-order-derivatives/README.md

 # ODIN with second order derivatives
-This code extends ODIN, a Gaussian Process based gradient matching algorithm, by incorporating second order derivatives.
+This code extends ODIN by incorporating second order derivatives.
+ODIN is a Gaussian Process based gradient matching technique, that performs parameter inference for ODEs in the case where observations are avaible.

-The original ODIN paper:
+The original paper:
 > [**ODIN: ODE-Informed Regression for Parameter and State Inference in Time-Continuous Dynamical Systems.**](https://arxiv.org/abs/1902.06278)
 > *Philippe Wenk\*, Gabriele Abbati\*, Michael A Osborne, Bernhard Schölkopf, Andreas Krause and Stefan Bauer*.
 Proceedings of the 34th AAAI Conference on Artificial Intelligence (AAAI 20).
 New York, NY, USA.
 AAAI Press.
 > \